menu

 As is often the case in a small town, Unionville doesn't have a public transportation system that people use for their commute.

-The overall education level of Unionville is somewhat higher than in the average US city of 21.84%: 25.63% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Unionville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.63% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Unionville in 2022 was $37,425, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $149,700 for a family of four.
 However, Unionville contains both very wealthy and poor people as well.